 From my experience working with small and large client companies alike, I often suggest how a managed service can help address these challenges.
 In my career, I have worked with many clients that are utilizing managed services in a variety of ways.
 Most recently, I provided a managed service to a large energy company which found the service to be seamless and significantly improved the satisfaction of end users and IT support staff, globally.

 If you’re sensing some of these dynamics at your company, here are some personnel and technology suggestions on how you can reorganize and empower your IT Department for growth via MS.

 Managed Service models have evolved over time, and the seasoned providers have perfected their delivery.
-It is very effective for a business that:
+It is very effective for businesses that:

-- Relies on their IT Infrastructure to properly support their daily business processes
+- Rely on their IT infrastructure to properly support their daily business processes

 - Want to pay one monthly, flat fee for services to provide a high level of service quality to the business

 For most business services, IT underpins the business engine.
 From software to hardware and the skills required to keep the service running, a company could invest significant capital in building and maintaining the in-house support staff.

 However, given the maturity of the managed service models and the shift to virtualization and cloud, the need for on-site IT staff can be limited to the exceptions where operational sensitivity justifies it.
 A company may consider leveraging managed service experts in order to ensure greater IT cost predictability amid uncertain requirements

 MSPs usually price their services on a subscription basis.
 Based on the services selected, the pricing is usually scoped on the number of devices with pricing aligned to packages across a range of categories.

 Some provide customer support on-site when required.
 Basic services often start with a monitoring service, which identifies potential issues, which you resolve on your own.
 At the other end of the spectrum, service providers offer comprehensive managed services that cover everything from alerts through problem resolution.